JohnSnowLabs/spark-nlp/python/README.md

 | 3.0/3.1/3.2/3.3  | `spark-nlp`        | `spark-nlp-gpu`            | `spark-nlp-aarch64`            | `spark-nlp-m1`            |
 | Start Function   | `sparknlp.start()` | `sparknlp.start(gpu=True)` | `sparknlp.start(aarch64=True)` | `sparknlp.start(m1=True)` |

-NPTE: `M1` and `AArch64` are under `experimental` support.
+NOTE: `M1` and `AArch64` are under `experimental` support.
 Access and support to these architectures are limited by the community and we had to build most of the dependencies by ourselves to make them compatible.
-We support these two architectures, however, they may not work in some enviroments.
+We support these two architectures, however, they may not work in some environments.

 ## Spark Packages